 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is notably smaller (10 percent) than the Canon 750D.
 Moreover, the D5600 is markedly lighter (16 percent) than the 750D.
 In this context, it is worth noting that neither the 750D nor the D5600 are weather-sealed.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 Sensor comparison: Canon 750D vs Nikon D5600

-The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.